-FCC Construction, the only construction company that is part of the United Nations Sustainable Finance Platform, develops an innovative tool that allows linking the company's sustainable investment with the SDGs, in order to rigorously understand its economic impact on sustainable development.
+FCC Construcción, the only construction company that is part of the United Nations of its business culture.
+Sustainable Finance Platform, develops an innovative tool that allows linking the company's sustainable investment with solid and sustainable the SDGs, in order to rigorously understand its economic impact on sustainable development.

-The CPV Group redefines the values and its business culture, aligning them with the new purpose of "Driving Sustainable Progress", to become stronger, more solid and sustainable across all operations and decisionmaking processes.
+The CPV Group redefines the values and behaviours aligning them with the new purpose of "Driving Sustainable Progress", to become stronger, more across all operations and decision-making processes.

-FCC Medio Ambiente Iberia publishes its ninth two-yearly sustainability report under the slogan "Leading the era of change", presenting its new 2023-2026 Action Plan, as part of the framework of its 2050 Sustainability Strategy

-FCC certifies the management systems at its corporate headquarters in Las Tablas: Energy, Universal Accessibility and Zero Waste.
+FCC Medio Ambiente Iberia FCC certifies the publishes its ninth two-yearly sustainability report under the slogan "Leading the era of change", presenting its new 2023-2026 Action Plan, as part of the framework of its 2050 Sustainability Strategy management systems at its corporate headquarters in Las Tablas: Energy, Universal Accessibility and Zero Waste